LeTarrask/SwiftUI-Placeholder/README.md

     </a>
 </p>

-Placeholder for SwiftUI is quick adaptation of Paul Hudson's Placeholder.
+Placeholder for SwiftUI is a helper struct View that helps visualize the available sizes for images when we're building wireframes.

+This project is inspired by and a SwiftUI version of [Paul Hudson's Placeholder](https://github.com/twostraws/Placeholder) for UIKit.
 It implements a SwiftUI struct the same way Paul used a UIImageView.

 Here's his reasoning: